magedtolbaslama/Landing-page-Maged_Udacity/README.md

 About project
-Architecture:The project  has a structure like the one shown below. css
+Architecture:The project structure is shown below. css
 - styles.css
 index.html